neilrenicker/my-site/templates/_posts/2013-11-14-feedback-loop.md

 ---

-I recently took two days last week to stay at home, be with my family, and work on side projects.
+I recently took two vacation days to stay at home, be with my family, and work on side projects.
 I was prepared to be inspired and diligent.
 I had a simple, yet ambitious plan for creating things.

 In short, it didn’t work.
 I did very little writing (ironically, I started writing this article before work on the Monday *after* my mini vacation).
 I got a little done, but for the most part, I was sidetracked and a bit bored.